mehmetron/reddit-crossposter/README.md

-# /r/mealtimevideos to /r/pooptimevideos
+# Reddit reposter script

-It reposts videos from /r/mealtimevideos to /r/pooptimevideos
+I'm using it to repost videos from /r/mealtimevideos to /r/pooptimevideos

-I'm already running the script so no point in you running it.

 If you'd like to use it on another pair of subreddits:

 1. Create a .env file in the same directory as this file
 2. Add the following lines to the .env file:
 ```
-source_subreddit=mealtimevideos
-destination_subreddit=pooptimevideos
+source_subreddit=
+destination_subreddit=

 username=
 password=